codsen/codsen/packages/array-of-arrays-into-ast/README.md

 Notice how entries for each branch were created.

-Generally, I don't see the reason why you'd want duplicates but the setting is there if you ever need it. 👍🏻
+Generally, I don't see the reason why you'd want duplicates, but the setting is there if you ever need it. 👍🏻

 **[⬆ &nbsp;back to top](#)**